Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify stands out thanks to its deep integrations with top-tier dropshipping apps, such as DSers and Dropified, which are the leading choices for sourcing a wide variety of wholesale-priced products.
 Additionally, the Shopify App Store offers a vast number of specialized apps tailored to different niches, markets, and regions.
 Due to Shopify's strict app review standards, almost all available apps are of high quality and reliable.

 Read more: What is Dropshipping?
-Everything You Need to Know in 2025
+Everything You Need to Know

 BigCommerce

-Verdict: Shopify clearly has the advantage thanks to its strong supplier relationships and a vast, highly specialized app ecosystem.
+Verdict: Shopify clearly has the advantage thanks to its strong supplier relationships and a vast, highly specialised app ecosystem.
 BigCommerce still offers decent support through third-party integrations, but it falls short in depth and reliability.

 8. Security – Tie